 - Lastly, make the sauce.
-In a bowl, combine all the sauce ingredients and stir with a fork/whisk until smooth.
-Then gradually add 4 to 6 tablespoons of water, and stir until creamy and pourable.
+In a bowl, combine all the ingredients from peanut butter through curry paste and stir with a fork/whisk until smooth.
+Then add the water and stir until creamy.

 - To serve, divide the rice among bowls and top with broccoli, tofu, cilantro, and sesame seeds.
 Serve with peanut sauce.